oracle-livelabs/database/text/full-text-indexing/maintenance/maintenance.md

     </copy>
     ```

-    You should see that there are now two entries for the word 'smith'.
-We won't worry about exactly why, but let's just say it's an example of index fragmentation.
+    You should see that there are now two entries for the wors 'order' and 'williams.
+We won't worry about exactly why (though note they were used in the last update), but let's just say it's an example of index fragmentation.

 2. Optimize the index